 A/B tests are often seen as the ultimate method for an evidence-based and data-driven approach to designing websites and apps.
+This is because they are the purest form of scientific testing: a straight comparison of one design against another.
 It’s not always the right solution though, as I'll explain.

-You can also measure secondary goals and other interactions on the website to see if it has had an effect on more than just your main conversion rate.
+You can also measure secondary goals and other interactions to see if the new version has had an effect on more than just your main conversion rate.
 Something might not increase page conversions but might improve another desirable metric.
-You can also do multi-variate testing where you test out more than just the two options.
+You can also do multi-variate testing where you test out more than just two options.

 In principle this type of testing allows you to measure the success of your designs in the real world and with your actual users.
 In practice it is somewhat more complex than that (see the 'watch out for' section) and isn't something that should be undertaken lightly.
 To do so risks getting inaccurate results and can cause you to make the wrong decisions for your product so it's well-worth getting a professional data analyst to do the work.

-You're going to need to install some code from your chosen tool and, as with most other things like this, it's a pretty straight-forward task of copy and pasting.
+You're going to need to install some code from your chosen testing tool and, as with analytics, it's a pretty straight-forward task of copy and pasting.
 Once installed you can then use the software to set up your A/B tests.

-Check the test works on a few browsers and is being shown to the right subset of users.
-You often don’t want everyone to see a new variation, e.g. a lot of the time it makes sense to show changes to new users and not change the experience for returning ones.
+Check that the test works on a few different browsers and is being shown to the right subset of users.
+You often don’t want everyone to see a new variation—a lot of the time it makes sense to show changes to new users and not change the experience for returning ones.

 Set the test running and try and leave it alone for the duration of the test.
 It's worth checking every so often to be sure it hasn't been a disaster and doesn't need stopping early.
 Otherwise let it go and don't be fooled into thinking you've got a result until you've had the required number of people go through the test (the number your calculator indicated).